chiappo98/fast_detector_Response/README.md

 - PyROOT module
 - drdf module (go to the dedicated Section)
 - a *sensor.root* input file (an example set is already provided)

-### Submission on HTCondor through bash script
-An easier and more useful way to submit the detector response is using the bash script *launch_resp.sh*, which creates automatically the folders and allows t